 Be sure to keep up with your domain renewals – you never want to be notified in the middle of the night that your company website is down and not working.
 Keep track of your domain expiration dates and consider investing in an auto renewal service.
 This resource automatically renews your domain subscription before it expires to help prevent the risk of website downtime.

 Safeguarding your brand and domain name is an important part of keeping your company’s online presence operational and secure.
 When registering your domain name, obtain as many similar names as possible.
 This includes TLDs ending in .biz, .net and .org, plus domain names based on misspellings.
+To protect your domain and brand from being registered with a .adult, .porn, .sex and .xxx domain check out AdultBlock.
 This will also help to keep your competitors from registering similar domain names and creating unnecessary confusion.
-Subscribe to a domain name monitoring service that will find suspicious domains and prevent them from being used against your company or damaging your brand.
+Subscribe to a domain name monitoring service that will find suspicious or negative domains (such as ‘yourbrandname.sucks’) and prevent them from being used against your company or damaging your brand.

 Network Solutions can help you protect your brand and domain name.
 We offer Private Domain Registration that hides your personal information from spammers, telemarketers and bots.
 We provide expiration date warnings and enable you to go beyond auto-renew with Domain Expiration Protection, which protects you for a full year if you fail to renew.
 Additionally, we offer Domain Name System Security Extensions (DNSSEC), premium DNS and transfer lock.
 And we’ll alert you whenever someone tries to change the ownership info for your domain or attempts to move it to a different account or company.

 If you want to move your domain to Network Solutions from another source, you can do so quickly and easily with our Domain Transfer services.
 As one of the original and most trusted domain name registrars, you can always trust us with your domain name and brand.